csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

 #### Q6: What are the roles & responsibilities on the team?

-Describe the different roles on the team and the responsibilities associated with each role.
- * Roles should reflect the structure of your team and be appropriate for your project.
-Not necessarily one role to one team member.
- * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder

-List each team member and:
- * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
- * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

  - Xuhui Chen：
-      - Role: Full Stack/Architect
+   - Role: Full Stack Developer - Architect
    - Responsibilities:
    1. Design the overall architecture of the app
    2. Jump into and develop any part of the project
    3. Offer help to teammates better understand Android development
    - Strength: Kotlin, Android, MVVM
    - Weakness: dependency injection, Jetpack Compose, Database design

  - Haonan Gao:
    - Role: Back-End Developer
    - Responsibility: Design data classes needed to be passed into different screens; Generate data class instances from the database; Provide use cases for data classes;
    - Strength: JAVA, C, SQL
    - Weakness: All front-end related

  - Ziyuan Gu:
      - Role: Front End Developer
      - Responsibilities: Will mainly work with Android front end, and do scenario tests.
      - Strength: Java, Spring, .NET
      - Weakness: Infra, system code, DevOps

  - Yuelin Jiang:
    - Role: Front End Developer
    - Responsibilities: Will be working on the front-end part of the project, and dealing with front-end features like UI components and Screen Design.
    - Strength: Python, C, SQL
    - Weakness: Java, IOS, React

-    - Tong Su：
-       - Role: Backend/ViewModel Designer
-       - Responsibilities:
-       1. Design ViewModels for different activities
-       2. Integrate use cases
-       3. Manage UI state changes
-       - Strength: Java, SQL, C
-       - Weakness: Kotlin, Jetpack, Andriod

  - Wenzhi Lin:
    - Role: Local Database Designer
    - Responsibilities:
     1. Design a database(Room or SQLite) to save complex data.
     2. Implement database gateways.
     3. Use SharedPreferences to save simple key-value pairs.
    - Strength: Python, C/C++, MySQL, Java
    - Weakness: No experience in any frontend and backend coding, mobile application development

-    - Yaowei Liu:
+ - Yaowei(Jason) Liu:
    - Role: Backend developer
    - Responsibilities:
     1. Use data from the database to genrate data provider model.
     2. Use the data provider model to impelement data usecases.
    - Strength: Python, Java, SQL
    - Weakness: limited experience with developing as a team, limited knowledge about andriod sepecific technologies

+ - Tong Su：
+    - Role: Backend Developer - ViewModel Designer
+    - Responsibilities:
+    1. Design ViewModels for different activities
+    2. Integrate use cases
+    3. Manage UI state changes
+    - Strength: Java, SQL, C
+    - Weakness: Kotlin, Jetpack, Android

 ## Q7: What operational events will you have as a team?